YukaLangbuana/Krishna/README.md

 A simplistic distributed bus tracking system.
 Built on top of RTI DDS middleware.
 A WSU CPTS464 project.

 ## Setup
 Krishna is the repository name for WSU's CPTS464 class project under Prof. Dave Bakken.
-I built this on using RTI's DDS middleware and Python.
+I built this using RTI's DDS middleware and Python.

 To use RTI's python middleware.
 Install with pip \
 `$ pip3 install rticonnextdds_connector`